rvedotrc/spud/README.md

   spud prepare
 ```

-You will be prompted for the name of the "main" stack.
-Enter a valid stack
+You will be prompted for the name and the region of the "main" stack.
+Enter a
-name, e.g. "MySpudTestStack".
+valid stack name, e.g. "MySpudTestStack", and pick a region (e.g. eu-west-1).

 The output will then look a bit like this (don't worry if it's not absolutely
 identical):